TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 Expected result:
 * A confirmation toast box should be displayed
     ![Update account](documentation/testing/display_profile04.jpg)
-* After refreshing the page the user details should be still displayed.
+* After refreshing the page the new user details should be still displayed.

 ### **Log out**